Biblink02/WebSDR-Transceiver/README.md

 The geostationary orbit is perhaps the biggest advantage for education.
 LEO satellites race across the sky, visible for minutes before vanishing below the horizon.
 Tracking them requires computer-controlled antenna rotators, Doppler shift correction, and constant adjustment.
 Es'hail-2 just sits there.
 Point your dish at 25.9°E, and it works—today, tomorrow, next month.
 This reliability means students can experiment at their own pace, come back to the system anytime, and focus on learning signal processing rather than fighting with orbital mechanics.

 Finally, there's an active community.
-At almost any hour, you'll find people using the transponder—running voice contacts, experimenting with digital modes, or just calling CQ and hoping for a response.
+At almost any hour, you'll find people using the transponder—running voice contacts, experimenting with digital modes.
 This makes SATCOM a window into the amateur radio community, showing students that this technology isn't just theoretical.
 Real people are having real conversations through space, and now you can listen in and understand exactly how it works.

 ![narrowband](./images/narrowband.png)